This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Paste the link to the Google Shopping XML file

-Set the credentials if the file requires a login or password
+Set credentials if the file requires a login or password

 Check the automatic update schedule